pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

 1. Your page runs some code to check if the user is logged-in.
 If yes, it goes on serving the content.
 End of the scenario.

-2. If not, your page calls Auth0, passing a `redirect_uri`, e.g.
+2. If not, your page calls the Auth0 login, passing a `redirect_uri`, e.g.
    `redirect_uri=https://mysite.com/mypage?a=b`

 3. then, Auth0 displays a login page to the user,